fauna/fauna-python/README.rst

 Serialization and deserialization with user-defined classes is not yet supported.

-When building queries, adapt your classes into dicts or lists prior to using it in composition.
-When classes from the query result data, build an instance from the expected result.
+When building queries, adapt your classes into dicts or lists prior to using them in composition.
+When instantiating classes from the query result data, build them from the expected result.

 .. code-block:: python